-Lacor School of Nursing, Laboratory Training School, and Theatre Assistant school are sisters institutions belonging to St. Mary’s Hospital Lacor, located within the hospital premises.
+Lacor School of Nursing, Laboratory Training School, and Theatre Assistant school are sister institutions belonging to St. Mary’s Hospital Lacor, located within the hospital premises.
 Lacor Hospital is approximately five kilometres west of Gulu Town, along Juba Road in the Catholic Archdiocese of Gulu (Gulu District).
 The Schools were started in 1973, 1979 and 2015 respectively.
 The founders were, the late Drs.
 Piero Corti and Teasdale Lucille.
-From the beginning to date, the schools have been under separate management but under the same Governance and ownership of Lacor Hospital.
+From the beginning to date, the schools have been under separate management but with the same Governance and ownership as Lacor Hospital.

-The Medical Theatre Assistant course, in Lacor, started as a response to the Ministry of Health in conjunction with the Ministry of Education and Sports who saw a gap within the operating theatres and a need to train health care professionals who would assist in running the operating theatres, especially at health centre 1V levels.
+The Medical Theatre Assistant course, in Lacor, started as a response by the Ministry of Health in conjunction with the Ministry of Education and Sports who saw a gap within the operating theatres and a need to train health care professionals who would assist in running the operating theatres, especially at health centre IV levels.

-The health training institutions, especially the private-not-for-profit, including Lacor were requested to take the lead since there was no known government institution training this cadre.
+The health training institutions, especially the private not-for-profit, including Lacor were requested to take the lead since there was no known government institution training these cadres.

 About the Course

 This is a two-year course, leading to the award of a certificate as a Medical Theatre Assistant.